 The new features include a larger 2.5-inch monitor with a wider viewing angle, a direct access ISO button, a nifty orientation sensor that rotates the display of images as you turn the camera around in playback mode, and some fancy playback effects.
-Other new features include a direct access ISO button and some fancy playback effects.
-The SD450 from Canon may be less than the size of a credit card, but the company has nonetheless been able to pack a quite extensive assortment of capabilities into it;
+Other new features include a direct access ISO button and fancy playback effects.
+The PowerShot SD450 from Canon may be less than the size of a credit card, but the company has nonetheless been able to pack a pretty extensive assortment of capabilities into it;

 Within your grasp

-It is a joy to hold because of the simple squared-off shape and rounded edges, and the weight lends it some stability; a little raised region on the back works as a thumb ‘grip,’ and operation with one hand is not only conceivable but encouraged (though something this sleek, smooth and fairly weighty camera feels a lot safer held with both hands).
+It is a joy to hold because of the simple squared-off shape and rounded edges, and the weight lends it some stability; a little raised region on the back works as a thumb ‘grip,’ and operation with one hand is not only conceivable but encouraged (though something this sleek, smooth and relatively weighty camera feels a lot safer held with both hands).

 The battery may be replaced with a mains adapter for the camera, which can be purchased separately.
 The mains cable can then be fed through a hole under a flap on the entrance to the battery compartment.